apache/trafficserver/doc/admin-guide/security/index.en.rst

                 OCSP - URI:http://ocsp.digicert.com
                 CA Issuers - URI:http://cacerts.digicert.com/DigiCertSHA2SecureServerCA.crt

-Traffic Server can also use prefetched OCSP stapling responses if ssl_ocsp_name parameter is used in :file:`ssl_multicert.config`.
-Take into account that when using prefetched OCSP stapling responses traffic server will not refresh them and it should be done externally.
+|TS| can also use prefetched OCSP stapling responses if ssl_ocsp_name parameter
+is used in :file:`ssl_multicert.config`.
+Take into account that when using prefetched OCSP stapling responses, |TS| will not refresh them and it should be done externally.
 This can be done using OpenSSL::

     $ openssl ocsp -issuer ca.crt -cert cert.crt -host ocsp.digicert.com:80 \